obmarg/cynic/cynic-book/src/derives/query-fragments.md

   a very nice type to work with - applying the `flatten` attribute lets you represent this as a `Vec<i32>` in your QueryFragment.
 Any outer nulls become an empty list and inner nulls are dropped.
+- The `spread` attr can be used to spread another `QueryFragment`s into the current `QueryFragment`, if each of the `QueryFragment`s point at the same GraphQL type.

 ### Related